-In 2004 Carl Icahn started a new firm called Icahn Partners.
+In 2004 Icahn started a new firm called Icahn Partners.
 He did this through investors and managed to raise $3 billion.
 By 2007 the fund was worth $5 billion.

 He bought a large amount of shares in big companies like Blockbuster Video and also threatened proxy fights with companies, in order to get what he wanted.

 One example of this was when Mylan Laboratories was in the process of acquiring King Pharmaceuticals, Icahn bought a large amount of shares and threatened a proxy fight until Mylan Laboratories backed down.

 The 2008 financial crisis meant that Icahn had to sell of a lot of his shares, including those of Blockbuster Video at a huge loss of $180 million.
 He went on to return money to investors in 2011.
 In recent years Icahn has made the headlines in a few different cases.

 In 2012 he attempted to acquire a large stake in Netflix, which deterred him through the use of a poison pill, although he still made $1.9 billion on his holding.

 He had a holding in Apple which eventually reached nearly $5 billion, which he sold in 2016.

 A notable rivalry with another activist investor Bill Ackman, led to Icahn taking a large stake in Herbalife to oppose Ackman’s famous short sale.
 This led to an on-going feud that made the financial headlines for a number of years, although the two have supposedly called a truce.